The Race

 The Golden Globe Race

-No crew.
-No stops.
-No outside assistance — just one sailor in a small boat (under 11 meters, built before 1988) facing the endless oceans.
+No crew, no stops, and no outside assistance - just one person aboard a small (under 11 meters), pre-1988 sailing yacht, facing the endless oceans alone.

-The race was first born in 1968, when the world was thirsty for true heroes.
+The race was first born in 1968at a time when the world was still hungry for real heroes.

-Nine sailors set out to sea with the goal of being the first.
-Only one of them, Robin Knox–Johnston, managed to finish – after 312 days at sea.
+Nine sailors set out to achieve that goal.
+Only one of them, Robin Knox–Johnstonsucceeded after 312 days at sea.

 The Golden Globe is not just a competition.
-It is pure adventure — A struggle against the sea, the storms, and especially against yourself.
+Its pure adventure - a personal confrontation with the sea, the storms, and above all, with yourself.

-And whoever reaches the finish line, no matter how long it takes, has already won. ⚓️
+And anyone who reaches the finish line, no matter how long it takes, has already won.

 The Route

-The departure from France, descent into the Atlantic Ocean, the rounding of the Cape of Good Hope, the crossing of the Indian and Pacific Oceans, the rounding of Cape Horn and the return to the starting point — a journey of nearly a year and about 30,000 nautical miles.
+The race starts in Les Sables-d’Olonne, France, heading south through the Atlantic Ocean, rounding Cape of Good Hope, then continuing through the Southern Ocean across the Indian and Pacific Oceans.
+From there, around the notorious Cape Horn northbound back to the starting point in France.
+A nonstop circumnavigation of nearly one year and approximately 30,000 nautical miles.